geanders/test_directory/coding.md

 it is good housekeeping, freeing up operating system resources and preventing any accidental use of the connection later on."
 [Programming with Data, pp. 18--19]

+> "Connection objects unify the *connections* between S and the rest of the computing environment, so far as input and output is concerned.
+A connection object represents something to which streams of bytes will be written or from which streams of bytes will be read."
+[R Programming for Research, p.
+373]

+> "The most common example of connections is a file in the file system, given as a character string [in the `readLines` function].
+The character string is interpreted as a reference to a file, the S evaluation manager opens this as an S file connection, and `readLines` reads from this connection."
+[Programming with Data, pp. 373--374]

+> "Files are a particular class of connection; in the terminology of S classes, the class 'file' extends the virtual class 'connection'.
+Other connection classes connect S to special kinds of files, to other processes via pipes, or to S character vectors directly.
+Objects of other connection classes are supplied as arguments to functions operating on connections the same way files are, but are created using a function that specifies the class of connection object."
+[Programming with Data, p.
+374]

+> "Files and fifos correspond to paths; that is, to a character string made up of directories, subdirectories, and a final file name.
+The names are separated by the character '/': if the first character is not a '/' the path is assumed to start in the local directory, where the S session was invoked.
+These are similar to the rules that the command shell and other interfaces to the operating system apply.
+The path must be a legal file path in the same sense as it would for use by the shell.
+By default, S will create the file if it does not exist.
+If the file does exist, S will not truncate the file but will begin reading at the start of the file and writing at the end."
+[Programming with Data, p.
+378]

 ## Parser